last update 20 July 2010

 Brooksmeeting Cottage

-Brooksmeeting Mill (Shaw Lane, Oxenhope), before she became 14 (possibly 13) year old Mrs John Fletcher at the end of the year (John was 27 - twice her age!), and then mother of 14 children.
+Maria became 14 year old Mrs John Fletcher at the end of the year (John was 27 - twice her age).

 They were married on Sunday 29 December 1851 in the new 1,600 seat Wesleyan Methodist “Chapel” in Temple Row, Keighley, on the site of the original Keighley preaching house built in the wake of the first visit of John Wesley to the town in the mid 1700s.

 The building is now a mosque.
-The journey to Keighley would have been a long one in 1851 pre Worth Valley railway miles!
+The journey to Keighley would have been a long one for all involved in 1851 "pre Worth Valley railway" miles!

 ► Marriage Certificate